 China, A Nation Divided By & Buried In Caste System

 Only in today's China was erected a brand new discriminating caste society that is implemented for political control in human flows as well as economic exploitation.
 Economic exploitation was via so-called agri-industrial price scissor differential, namely, the peasants would surrender their grains to the government at pre-fixed price.
 This caste society is crueler than Indian caste or South Africa's apartheid in that babies, at birth, are pre-destined to be in same caste of the mother, and no marriage outside of the caste (i.e., peasants) could break the loop.
 Since peasants don't have means of changing their status quo, they are destined to live in the caste for their life.
 The possible chances of 'emancipation' would be: 1) joining PLA the army, 2) enrolling in colleges (but sarcastically they mostly don't finish junior high schools).
 When they left their hometown villages, they would either wind up in the mines where they die in cavein or deliberate setup (by which the mine owners cheat the insurance money out of the deaths), or in the sweatshops where they work for 12-16 hours per day for menial pay, in southern and coastal areas or on Saipan islands.
-Forever slaves and coolies, they would be termed 'mang liu', i.e., aimless drifters, and the police could round them up at random and expell them from the cities and towns whenever a clean street is needed for celebrations of the national day and the like.
+Forever slaves and coolies, they would be termed 'mang liu', i.e., aimless drifters, and the police could round them up at random and expell them from the cities and towns whenever a clean street is needed for celebration of the national day and the like.
 (Nowadays, police treated the roundup of migrant workers, sometimes including visitors, as a form of business operations by extracting 'custody release fee' or forcing the captives into enslavement for earning their train ticket's cost.)

 "The Confucian Party of China: The Communist Party of China appears to have taken a considered political decision to restore Confucius to his traditional place of pride at the centre of Chinese worldview.
 As it copes with growing economic inequalities and social tensions, the CPC believes Confucius might offer the right social and political medicine."